johngabriel0311/abonita_advmobprogAY2627/README.md

 # CTADMOBL Advance Mobile Programming

-Explored how Flutter handles cart data through API integration, navigation, and state management using Provider and getById.
+Explored how Flutter integrates user authentication, user models, API services, profile rendering, and user-specific cart data.

-## Laboratory Activity 3
+## Laboratory Activity 4

-The cart model represents the cart information retrieved from the API and provides the data needed for displaying each product.
-Services handle the communication with the API and retrieve the appropriate cart data, which is then passed to the cart screen for rendering.
-Users can select any cart item, making it possible to navigate directly to the same details_screen.dart used for viewing individual product information.
-This updated design pattern separates the data, service, and interface responsibilities, making the application easier to organize and maintain.
-Using getById at the Cart endpoint allows the application to retrieve a specific user's cart through their user ID instead of loading unrelated cart data.
+The user model stores the authenticated user’s information, while the user service retrieves and manages the saved data used by the screens.
+The ProfileScreen uses the User model and UserService to display details such as the user’s name, username, email, gender, and user ID.
+This updated design separates the data model, service logic, and user interface, making the application easier to organize and maintain.
+For the cart, the saved user data is retrieved through the UserService and the user’s ID is used to request the corresponding cart from the API.
+This allows the CartScreen to display the cart associated with the currently logged-in user instead of relying on a fixed user ID.